 Apple is one of the most prominent digital retailers in the world, with 100 million consumer credit accounts through iTunes.
 Consumer psychology tells us that when a consumer sets up an account and gives credit card information that means those customers will likely make purchases in the future.
 It also keeps customers using Apple’s products because once they purchase digital contents, they can install it in every other Apple smart product.
 This strategy not only increases Apple’s sales in the digital market but also retains its customers for future products.

-In an age where brands across all industries are trying to predict what customers want next and create personalized recommendations, Netflix is setting the standard.
-Netflix evolved and adapted with technology, utilizing digital platforms combined with sound business strategy.
+In an age where brands across all industries are trying to predict what customers want next and create personalised recommendations, Netflix is setting the standard.
+Netflix evolved and adapted with technology, utilising digital platforms combined with sound business strategy.